 2. Go approx 2.9 miles south on LA 59, where it becomes LA 59/Girod Street.

 3. Continue South on Girod Street approx one mile and you will reach the Lakefront.

 1. Animals must be in costume (or extremely decorated with beads, feathers, etc.) to participate.

 2. Animals must have current vaccination status.
-You do not need to bring proof of vaccinations but by signing waiver on the registration form you are acknowledging that the animals are up to date.
+You do not need to bring proof of vaccinations but by signing waiver on the registration form you are acknowledging that the animals are up to date on all shots.

 3. Animals must not have vicious tendencies or need to be muzzled (remember this is a family event involving children).

 4. Animals must be on a leash and must not be "in season."

 5. Escorts are encouraged to join in the theme with costumes and floats.
 Floats can be made out of wagons, baby strollers, shopping carts, etc.